somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 adoption of new ideas can be approximately modelled by the logistic-sigmoid curve [@taylorForecastingScale2018].
 The scientific basis for this prevalence is given in [@bejanConstructalLawOrigin2011].
-Such growth-processes can be viewed as complex input--output systems that involve multiple peak inflection phases withrespect to time.
-This is an idea that can be traced back in the crudest sense to [@reedSummationLogisticCurves1927].
+Such growth-processes can be viewed as complex input--output systems that involve multiple peak inflection phases with respect to time.
+An idea that can be traced back in the crudest sense to [@reedSummationLogisticCurves1927].
 In particular, the logistic-sigmoid function with time-varying parameters is the core trend model in Facebook's Prophet model for time-series growth-forecasting at scale [@taylorForecastingScale2018] on big data.

-Consequently, we introduce a `NLSIG-COVID19Lab`, a software pakage that illustrates the power of modelling the COVID-19 pandemic with the nlogistic-sigmoid function (`NLSIG`), which is a modern neural-network definition for the logistic-sigmoid function.
+Consequently, a modern neural-network definition for the logistic-sigmoid function which considers restricted growth from a two-dimensional perspective is the nlogistic-sigmoid function (`NLSIG`).

-`NLSIG-COVID19Lab` is a nlogistic-sigmoid playground for modelling the COVID-19 pandemic growth.
+In this context, `NLSIG-COVID19Lab` functions as a `NLSIG` playground for modelling the COVID-19 pandemic growth.
 It is useful as a quick real-time monitoring tool for the COVID-19 pandemic, and, was designed to be used by humans, both researchers and non-reserachers.
 This work won the best paper at the **2nd African Symposium on Big Data, Analytics and Machine Intelligence and 6th TYAN International Thematic Workshop December 3-4, 2020**.

 # Statement of need